Why charter a yacht and sail the Eastern Peloponesse?

 Across from the harbor is a beautiful beach that is bordered by dozens of traditional tavernas.
 Once you’ve docked for the night, take a short walk over to the beach and enjoy the scenery.
 In the area around Astros there are countless beaches that stretch along the 10 kilometers of coastline which runs from the harbor to the port of Agios Andreas.
 The area is known for its white sand and pebble beaches.

-The harbor is a large, modern marina with excellent amenities.
+The harbor is a large, modern marina with excellent amenities where you can moor your monohull or catamaran.
 There is water and ample shorepower connections.
 The marina is wide and clean.
 Shoreside facilities are good and there are several mini-markets in the harbor where you can find fresh, good quality products from the local area.
 Water for yachts is available on the dock and the water authority visits the marina each morning.
 Fuel can be found by calling the phone numbers posted on various signs along the dock.

 Why visit Tyros?